-To make sure this doesn’t happen, you can start requiring all of your employees to fill in timesheets each day, where they log what they were working on for every hour they’re in the office.
+To make sure this doesn’t happen, you can start having your employees fill in timesheets each day, where they log what they were working on for every hour they’re in the office.

 Timesheets provide a simple solution to problems that can affect growing companies, and can help to minimise waste and improve employee productivity.

-Used by companies large and small, and favoured by agencies, remote teams, and growing startups, employee timesheets are a quick and easy way to make an impactful change to the way your business runs.
-They can take the form of paper printouts that individual employees keep at their desks and hand in at the end of each week, an online shared document that everyone fills out each day, or powerful and automated time tracking software programs that run in the background and monitor what your employees are working on at all times.
+Used by companies large and small, and favoured by agencies, remote teams, and growing startups, employee timesheets are a quick and easy way to make a meaningful change to the way your business runs.
+They can take the form of paper printouts that individual employees keep at their desks and hand in at the end of each week, an online shared document that everyone fills out each day, or a powerful and automated online timesheet software that runs in the background and monitors what your employees are working on.

-Employee timesheets can help to quantify time sucks or time-wasting employees, and help management and executives take better leadership decisions that can reduce time waste and help to encourage employees to work productively for every hour of the day.
+Employee timesheets can help to quantify time sucks or roadblocks, and help management and executives take better leadership decisions that can reduce time waste and help encourage employees to work productively.

-Being able to see what everyone is working on and how long they spend working throughout the day, not only informs you to make better decisions, but can also make you a more empathic leader, as you understand intimately how hard your employees are working and the sacrifices they are making to help you grow your business.
-Showing empathy at work can inspire your employees to commit to their jobs more readily, make greater sacrifices, and can make your team better respect you as a leader – all things which can greatly boost your business’ chances of success.
+Being able to see what everyone is working on and how long they spend working throughout the day, not only informs better decisions, but can also make you a more empathetic leader, as you understand intimately how hard your employees are working and the sacrifices they are making to help you grow your business.
+Showing empathy at work can inspire your employees to commit to their jobs more readily, make greater sacrifices, and can make your team better respect you as a leader — all things that can greatly boost your business’ chance of success.

-If you run an agency or a client-facing business, employee timesheets can serve as a great way to reassure your clients that projects are being handled effectively, efficiently, and productively, and that their money is not being wasted on ineffective workers.
-What’s more, being able to justify all of your invoices and billed hours through concrete, impartial reports and independent trackers means that your clients will have less room to manoeuvre when it comes to payments and that your company will be able to bill what it deserves.
+If you run an agency or a client-facing business, timesheets ARE a great way to reassure your clients that projects are being handled effectively, efficiently, and productively, and that their money is not being wasted.
+What’s more, being able to justify all of your invoices and billed hours through concrete, impartial reports and independent trackers means that your clients will have less room to maneuver when it comes to payments.
+This way, your company will be able to bill what it deserves.

-As well as helping you justify your costs, powerful time trackers and timesheet software can help you to avoid the dreaded email back-and-forth where clients repeatedly check up on a project’s progress.
-Employee timesheets make it easy for clients to see what is being worked on right now, how much time is being dedicated to projects, and how much progress is being made each day.
+As well as helping you justify your costs, a powerful timesheet software solution can help you to avoid the dreaded email back-and-forth where clients repeatedly check up on a project’s progress.
+This makes it easy for clients to see what is being worked on right now, how much time is being dedicated to projects, and how much progress is being made each day.

-What’s more, employee timesheets can help you keep track of whether you are making or losing money on a project.
-If you’re providing a client a fixed-fee, employee timesheets allow you to monitor how much time is being spent on a project (and the spend per hour), so that you don’t end up losing money.
+Being able to keep track of whether you are making or losing money on a project is one of the most important benefits of using timesheets.
+If you’re providing a client a fixed-fee, you’ll be able to monitor how much time is being spent on a project (and the spend-per-hour), so that you don’t end up losing money.